Spinal cord injury

 • Loss of bowel or bladder control.

-• Changes in sexual function, sexual sensitivity and fertility.
+• Changes in sexual function and sexual sensitivity.

 • Pain or an intense stinging sensation caused by damage to the nerve fibers in the spinal cord.

-• Trouble breathing, coughing or clearing secretions from the lungs.
+• Trouble breathing, coughing or clearing the lungs.

 Emergency symptoms